 This type of chronic neuropathic pain can be managed and controlled with medications and nerve stimulation.
 Years ago, Melzak and Wall won a Nobel Prize when they introduced the “gate theory of pain”.
 We all have unknowingly used this discovery when we were kids.
 When our arm or leg was injured, we would vigorously rub the skin of the injured area and the pain would disappear.
 What would be occurring is that our stimulation of the skin would “flood” the sensory system and the “gate” to the pain pathway would be “closed”.

 The TENS unit (transcutaneous electrical neural stimulation) works off this principle.
 Pads placed on the skin conduct an electrical signal from a small generator, which blocks the pain signal.
 This stimulator substitutes the electrical stimulation of the skin for the intense skin rubbing and actually substitutes “white noise” for pain perception.

 An implanted spinal cord or implanted peripheral stimulator uses this same technique to reduce pain.
 Stimulation of the skin or spinal cord floods the sensory system and is designed to reduce pain.
 Implanted stimulators tend to have better signal production and can reduce pain much more than TENS units but of course, require an operation for implantation.

-If you are experiencing ongoing, persistent symptoms associated with a pinched nerve in the leg, nerve compression in the spine, or if you are chronically suffering from leg pain, lower back pain, and nerve pain, please contact Dr. Donald Corenman for additional information on chronic radiculopathy.
+If you are experiencing ongoing symptoms associated with a pinched nerve in the leg, nerve compression in the spine or if you are chronically suffering from leg pain, lower back pain and nerve pain, please contact Dr. Donald Corenman for additional information on chronic radiculopathy.
 Dr. Corenman is a leading back doctor and spine specialist in the Vail, Aspen, Denver and Grand Junction, Colorado area.